fairDataSociety/FIPs/text/0060-personal-storage.md

 The versioning is achieved by using Epoch-based Swarm Feeds that allows sporadic updates under a topic.
 The updates are achored to the time so one can find the nearest update of a given point in time.
-In the feed payloads all related metadata can be found for files and folders such as its type, name, creation data, etc.
+In the feed payloads, all related metadata can be found for files and folders such as its type, name, creation data, etc.
 _For more information about Epoch-based feeds, read the Book of Swarm (1.0) at 4.3.4 chapter._

 # Reference-level explanation